 Portuguese laurels are easy to grow, they will succeed in both full sun and partial or full shade.
 They are suitable for any soil type provided it doesn’t become waterlogged in wet spells, (if you have a wet site we have a list of plants that are more suitable) this plant is the only member of the Prunus hedging laurel family that grow perfectly well in thin chalky soils (where cherry laurels tend to become pale and unhealthy).

-We stock a complete range of Portugal Laurel hedge plants.
+We stock a complete range of Portugal Laurel hedging plants.

 Potted hedging plants are delivered to you fresh from our growing beds in the pots that they have been grown in and there is therefore no root disturbance.
 These Portugal Laurels can be planted all year round and we usually have a great selection of sizes from small starter plants in 9cm pots right through to large bushy hedging plants up to 150cm or more to suit all hedging requirements and budgets.